 I know you’ve got some good, solid policies just waiting to pop up and delight millions of young people up and down the country.
 You don’t need me to tell you that in the last General Election less than half of 18-to-24-year-olds voted but I thought you might want to know a few things that would encourage a common slag like me to vote next time round.

-I basically speak on behalf of everyone under 30 – so, here's my eight-step plan to make young Brits fall in love with you.
+So, here we go.
+Here's my eight-step plan to make young Brits fall in love with you.

 #1 – RADICAL ACTION ON THE ENVIRONMENT